ros2-gbp/point_cloud_transport_plugins-release/README.md

 - [zstd_point_cloud_transport](https://github.com/ros-perception/point_cloud_transport_plugins/tree/master/zstd_point_cloud_transport) - A library using ZSTD to compress the pointclouds.

 More transports can be added.
 Pull requests are welcome!

-If it is not clear how to write a custom transport plugin, please see the `plugin_template` directory.
-This provides a template as well as written instructions for writing a custom transport plugin.